-Damon started dancing as a fifteen-year old and is convinced that his fitness and flexibility owes much that early involvement.
+Current Tutor 2021: Damon started dancing as a fifteen-year old and is convinced that his fitness and flexibility owes much to that early involvement.
 His parents and his brother all danced, and he still meets up with his brother on the dance floor from time to time.
-Damon and his wife Gaye have extended their knowledge and appreciation of the “family” of Scottish Country Dancers in recent years by dancing in England, Scotland, France and Germany.
-Damon has taught at day schools, weekend schools, a Winter School in Australia and summer schools in New Zealand.
+Damon has taught at day schools, weekend schools, a Winter School in Australia and Summer Schools in New Zealand.
+Damon and his wife, Gaye, have extended their knowledge and appreciation of the “family” of Scottish Country Dancers in recent years by dancing in England, Scotland, France and Germany.
+He’ll be teaching the club this year with his wife…

 Iain gained his teacher’s certificate at the Cambridge Summer School 2013-2014.
 He is now the new tutor of the juniors, replacing Diane.
 He has helped relieve the junior class when Diane has been unavailable and has also been teaching Eastbourne on and off over the last few years.